benjann/kmatch/README.md

     . ssc install kmatch, replace

 in Stata.
 Stata version 11 or newer is required.
-Furthermore, the the `moremata` and `kdens` packaged are required.
+Furthermore, the the `moremata` and `kdens` packages are required.
 To install these packages from the SSC Archive, type

     . ssc install moremata, replace
     . ssc install kdens, replace